Ebru Acer: 2023

 In 2023, she took the silver medal at the 2023 ITTF Thailand Open Tennis Tournament in Bangkok.
 She claimed the gold medal in the singles C11, and another gold medal with her teammate Sümeyra Türk in the doubles C11 event at the 2023 Virtus Global Games in Vichy, France.
 In the same year, she became champion at the 2023 European Para Table Tennis Championships in Sheffield, England.

 2024

 In 2024, she took the silver medal at the 2024 ITTF Egypt Para Open in Giza, the gold medal in the singles C11 event at the ITTF Slovenia Para Open Thermana Laško in Laško, Slovenia, and another gold medal in the singles C11 event at the 2024 ITTF Czech Para Open in Ostrava, Czech Republic.

 Acer's champion title at the 2023 Global Games brought her the qualification to represent her country at the 2024 Paralympics in Paris, France.
 She participated at the 2024 Paralympics in Paris, France, and won a bronze medal.
 Acer is the first ever Turkish para table tennis player to become a Paralympian.

+2025

+At the 2025 Virtus World Table Tennis Championships in Cairo, Egypt, she and her teammate Sümeyra Türk won the gold medal in the doubles C11 event, as Turkey's first ever gold medal in that event in the world championships.